Lucas-C/dotfiles_and_notes/misc/Software_Engineering/Concurrency.md

 4. Thread A writes to a volatile variable and thread B reads it
 5. Placing, retrieving an object in a shared zone

-Thread.stop Thread.suspend // DEPRECATED !
+Thread.stop Thread.suspend // **DEPRECATED** !
 Do not use them

+std Atomic* class references > volatile

+lib Fork/Join

 Fibers // Simple Lightweight Concurrency

 JCTools // Bounded lock free queues, SPSC/MPSC/SPMC/MPMC variations for concurrent queues, Offheap concurrent ring buffer for ITC/IPC purposes

-ben-manes/caffeine : a Java 8 based concurrency library that provides specialized data structures, such as a high performance cache
+ben-manes/caffeine // a Java 8 based concurrency library that provides specialized data structures, such as a high performance cache